spring-petclinic/spring-framework-petclinic/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-petclinic/spring-framework-petclinic.svg?branch=master)](https://travis-ci.org/spring-petclinic/spring-framework-petclinic/)

 Approved by the Spring team, this repo is a fork of the [spring-projects/spring-petclinic](https://github.com/spring-projects/spring-petclinic).
-It allows the Spring community to maintain the [legacy branch](https://github.com/spring-projects/spring-petclinic/tree/legacy).
-By legacy, we are speaking about building an application without Spring Boot (i.e. plain old Spring Framework configuration) and with a 3-layer architecture (i.e. presentation --> service --> repository).
+It allows the Spring community to maintain a Petclinic version with a plain old **Spring Framework configuration** and with a **3-layer architecture** (i.e. presentation --> service --> repository).
-The original repo will now focus on the Spring Boot version of Spring Petclinic and has moved to [aggregate-oriented domain]([https://github.com/spring-projects/spring-petclinic/pull/200).
+The "canonical" implementation is now based on Spring Boot, Thymeleaf and [aggregate-oriented domain]([https://github.com/spring-projects/spring-petclinic/pull/200).

 ## Understanding the Spring Petclinic application with a few diagrams